 St Edith’s is the parish church of Grimoldby.
-This has been a place of worship for over 700 years, and worship continues to take place here every week, with Holy Communion on every fourth Sunday of the month, at 11.15 am, and Morning Prayer (BCP) at the same time on every other Sunday, and on Thursdays at 10.30 am.
+This has been a place of worship for over 700 years, and worship continues, with Holy Communion on every fourth Sunday of the month, at 10.30 am.
 We also welcome Grimoldby Primary School for their end-of-term services and Christmas carol service.

 Our lovely church is kept open during the day, from ten in the morning to mid-afternoon, if you wish to visit.
 We host regular social events throughout the year, including concerts, fashion shows, flower festivals, and harvest suppers.
 Please see our calendar for more details.